Ali Baba (1940 film)

 Alibaba is a 1940 Urdu/Hindi fantasy film directed by Mehboob Khan for Sagar Movietone.
-The music was directed by Anil Biswas, with lyrics written by Safdar Aah.
+The music was directed by Anil Biswas, with lyrics by Safdar Aah.
 The film was a bilingual, made in Punjabi language as Alibaba at the same time.
 It starred Surendra, Sardar Akhtar, Ghulam Mohammed and Wahidan Bai.

 In this Arabian Nights fantasy Alibaba, Surendra played the title role and also appeared in the role of Alibaba's son.
-Sardar Akhtar, who went on to marry Mehboob Khan, was not a well-known actress at this time.
+Sardar Akhtar, who went on to marry Mehboob Khan, was not a well-known actress at the time.
 She was given the starring role while Wahidan Bai, mother of the actress Nimmi played the second female lead.

 Plot

 Alibaba and his son live with his rich brother Cassim.
 Marjina and Zabba are two slave girls who work in Cassim's house.
 Marjina and Alibaba's son are in love with each other.
 Zabba is in league with Abu Hassan, who is the leader of a gang of thieves.
 Alibaba finds the thieves' cave and becomes rich.
 Cassim's wife insists on knowing the secret of his wealth.
 Alibaba tells his brother who goes to the cave but can't get out as he's forgotten the magic words.
 The thieves find him and kill him.
 Alibaba and his son find Cassim and bring his body back for burial.
 Abu Hassan finds out about Alibaba, and the story then follows Marjina outsmarting Abu Hassan, who comes visiting as a merchant.